daniel-tertius/tradesmith/README.md

 Changes and updates to the project
 - - - -
 ### [v0.0.8] 2023-06-17
+#### Added
+- API is now managed by PM2 🚀
+- `/server` directory to contain the `/api` and the `/data_fetcher`, both run by PM2.

+#### Changed
+- Data Fetcher has been upgraded to TypeScript for better development experience 💪
+- API has been migrated to TypeScript for improved code maintainability 🌟
+- API now provides dynamic access to all database collections 🗃️
+- Revamped API README for better understanding and usage guidance 📚

 #### Removed
-- serverless npm package files
+- Removed unnecessary `.serverless` npm package files 🗑️
-- obsidian files
+- Bid farewell to obsolete `.obsidian` files 📝
-- vscode settings files
+- Tossed out redundant `.vscode` settings files ⚙️
-- package-lock files
+- Say goodbye to `package-lock.json` files, no longer needed 📦🔒

 ### [v0.0.7] 2023-05-30
 #### Added